Perhaps you’ve noticed…

 Once you’ve found an idea, it’s important to create excellent content.

-There are never any guarantees with Google, but creating something of true value that targets the keyword and delights visitors is going to give you the best opportunity to rank well in the search engines.
+There are never any guarantees with Google, but creating something of true value that targets the long tail keyword and delights visitors is going to give you the best opportunity to rank well in the search engines.

 Today we’re going to look at several businesses that have used this same strategy to achieve success.